ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Precompiled Contracts

 Ethereum uses precompiles to efficiently implement cryptographic primitives within the EVM instead of re-implementing the same primitives in Solidity.
-The following [precompiles](https://github.com/ethereum/go-ethereum/blob/master/core/vm/contracts.go#L81) are currently included: ecrecover, sha256, blake2f, ripemd-160, Bn256Add, Bn256Mul, Bn256Pairing, the identity function, and modular exponentiation.
+The following precompiles are currently included: ecrecover, sha256, blake2f, ripemd-160, Bn256Add, Bn256Mul, Bn256Pairing, the identity function, and modular exponentiation.

-We can see these precompile mappings from address to function here in the Ethereum VM.
+We can see these [precompile](https://github.com/ethereum/go-ethereum/blob/master/core/vm/contracts.go#L81) mappings from address to function here in the Ethereum VM:

 ```go
 // PrecompiledContractsBerlin contains the default set of pre-compiled Ethereum